 Senior Open Age

 Masters 35 years+

 Senior Recreational 20 years+

+Senior Recreational Competitive 20 years+

 Intermediate 21 & under

 Midget 17 & under

 Bantam 14 & under

 Peewee 12 & under

 Atom 10 & under

 Novice 8 & under

 Hockey FUNdamentals Programme (HCIP) Open Age

-(D) A House League is one in which the eligibility of players to participate is not restricted by skill level.
+- (S) A House League is one in which the eligibility of players to participate is not restricted by skill level.
 Typically, a House League organization accepts all individual registrations and divides the players into equal teams based on age and ability.
 These teams then compete against each other.
 Placement of players on teams and teams in league groupings is entirely at the discretion of leagues and local associations, considering local conditions, fairness, and appropriate risk management.
-All players must register with the OWHA according to OWHA requirements.
+All players must register with the OWHA according to OWHA requirements. - (T) Senior Recreational and Senior Recreational Competitive are House League divisions in which all players are age 20 or older. - (U) Masters is a division in which all players are age 35 or over.

-- (E) Senior Recreational is a division in which all players are age 20 or older. - (F) Masters is a division in which all players are age 35 or over. - (G) The OWHA adopts the Hockey FUNdamentals Programme (Hockey Canada Initiation Program HCIP), which stresses fun and basic technical skill development for all ages and levels, for use in its hockey programme.
+(V) The OWHA adopts the Hockey FUNdamentals Programme (Hockey Canada Initiation Program - HCIP), which stresses fun and basic technical skill development for all ages and levels, for use in its hockey programme.